Looking To Buy A House? Here’s What You’ll Need When Applying For A Mortgage

 In order to apply for a mortgage, what exactly do you need to do and what documents do you need to supply?
 Let’s find out.

 What Should I Do Before Applying for a Mortgage?

 Before you apply for a mortgage and begin the process of purchasing a new home, there are some things you may want to do first.
 For instance, if you already own a home, you might want to have it valued.
 This could give you an idea of what you could sell it for and, if you have any equity in the property, how much you could put down as a deposit on a new home.

 It may also be a good idea to check your credit score.
 This is a figure that banks use to determine your financial situation.
 You may have a bad credit score if there’s not enough financial information on your account, you’ve missed a few loan or credit card payments or if you have a lot of debt.
 You’re more likely to have a good credit score if you try and pay your bills on time, including things like mobile phone bills as these are a type of loan, and if you have a small amount of debt or none at all.
-You can check your credit score with the Central Bank of Ireland’s Irish Credit Bureau.
+You can check your credit score with the Central Bank of Ireland’s Central Credit Register.